nasusa/portfolio-old/readme.md

-# Alan Aasmaa Portfolio/CV
+# Susanna Lepola Portfolio/CV

-Here you can see how i'm building my Portfolio !
+Pushing code like badass

 ### I use these awesome systems.